airgap-it/beacon-node/readme.md

 3. forward SSL/TLS traffic from 8448 to 8008 of this container
 4. forward SSL/TLS traffic from 443 to 8008 of this container

-## Running synapse using docker
+## Running beacon-node using docker

-You can start synapse as follows (currently we support only postgres setups and expect that the domain given in "SERVER_NAME" is also where this container will be reachable on port 8080 for the letsencrypt request):
+You can start beacon-node as follows (currently we support only postgres setups and expect that the domain given in "SERVER_NAME" is also where this container will be reachable on port 8080 for the letsencrypt request):

 ```
-docker run -d --name synapse \
+docker run -d --name beacon-node \
     --mount type=volume,src=synapse-data,dst=/data \
     -p 8080:8080 \
-    -p 8009:8008 \
+    -p 8008:8008 \
     -e SERVER_NAME=matrix.example.com \
     -e DB_HOST=postgres \
     -e DB_USER=synapse \